batoul351/batoul/README.md

   One-tap phone call feature to contact the restaurant instantly.

 - **Offers & Discounts**
- ## Display current promotions and discounted meals to boost engagement.
+  Display current promotions and discounted meals to boost engagement.

+- **Dynamic Theme Support**
+  The app now supports light and dark modes, with a toggle switch and an option to reset to default theme settings.

+---

+## 🧱 Project Structure

 Refactored project folder structure for better scalability and maintainability.

- Replaced the flat structure (screen, api_service) with a layered architecture:
+Replaced the flat structure with a layered architecture:

-- Controller: manages logic and state
+- **Controller** – Manages logic and state.
-- Service: handles API communication
+- **Service** – Handles API communication.
-- Model: defines data structures
+- **Model** – Defines data structures.
-- View: contains UI screens
+- **View** – Contains UI screens.

 ---